nazhatwaj72-ux/gsapp-kubernetes-project/README.md

 ```bash
 kubectl apply -f k8s/
 ```
 Note: If you want to apply all resources in default namespace, don't apply the "namespace.yaml" file.
-But if you wnat to apply resources in a custom namespace such as "gsapp-ns", then use the option -n as below:
+But if you wnat to apply resources in a custom namespace such as "gsapp-ns", then use the option "-n" as below:
 ```bash
 kubectl apply -f k8s/ -n <custome namespace>
 ```